 Goal 1: Create a working and learning environment where differences are welcomed and valued to ensure a climate that offers opportunity for and support of the success of all faculty and staff

 1) The School will actively communicate its commitment to diversity though its publications, recruitment and other materials.
-The updated diversity plan can be found on the School’s web site.
-The Mass Communicator will contain multiple features on minority faculty and staff.
-The Urban Reporter (UJW publication) will feature stories and photos of blacks and females.
-The School’s website will appropriately mention Black History Month activities/winners.
+The updated diversity plan will be placed on the School’s web site.

 2) The School’s administrators, faculty and staff will work to ensure that the School’s students are provided with an open and inclusive environment, and will seek diversity in hiring and appointing student workers, peer advisers and members of other groups where opportunities exist to foster a diverse environment.
 The School’s director will ensure that search committees for administrative positions, staff, student workers, and peer advisers will have a diverse membership, and that in hiring, due consideration is given to diverse applicants.
-The School director also will work to ensure that diversity is a primary element of the work of other groups that are established to carry out the mission of the School of Mass Communications.
+The School’s director also will work to ensure that diversity is a primary element of the work of other groups that are established to carry out the mission of the Robertson School.

-3) The School’s Student Affairs Council (undergraduate program) will consist of a diverse group of students so that students of many backgrounds will be represented in decisions affecting all of the School’s students.
-The School’s director will ensure that the Council’s annual membership reflects the diversity interests and commitment of the School
+3) The School’s Student Council will consist of a diverse group of undergraduate and graduate students so that students of many backgrounds will be represented in decisions affecting all of the School’s students.
+The School’s director will ensure that the Council’s annual membership reflects the diversity interests and commitment of the School.
+(SEE—MASC Student Demographics)

 4) The School’s faculty annual report form will provide a means for reporting specific contributions faculty have made toward diversity and multiculturalism.
 Through this system, the School will monitor and also be able to provide documentation in its annual report of its advances in promoting a diverse climate.

 5) The School will seek to reward and recognize administrators, faculty and staff who have contributed to the advancement of a climate of inclusiveness and acceptance by nominating such faculty for awards at the University, such as the VCU Presidential Awards for Community Multicultural Enrichment, or for similar recognition by professional or academic groups.
-Using the School’s annual report forms, the faculty Personnel Committee and the director will ensure that administrators, faculty and staff are nominated for the PACME, Doris Budd and other awards that provide recognition for diversity efforts.
+Using the School’s annual report forms, the School’s director will ensure that administrators, faculty and staff are nominated for the PACME, Doris Budd and other awards that provide recognition for diversity efforts.

-7) The School will identify faculty and staff volunteers to participate in the Green Zone initiative in support of student veterans.
-Participants in the Green Zone program agree to attend a workshop that provides information and resources related to issues faced by student veterans, display and a Green Zone sticker outside their office doors to let others know they are available for support to student veterans, and be a resource to other faculty, staff or students who may have questions about student veteran issues.
+7) The School will invite faculty and staff to volunteer and participate in the Green Zone initiative in support of student veterans.
+Participants in the Green Zone program agree to attend a workshop that provides information and resources related to issues faced by student veterans and to display a Green Zone sticker outside their office doors to not only let others know they are available for support to student veterans, but to also serve as a resource to other faculty, staff or students who may have questions about student veteran issues.

 1) All search advertisements will include language encouraging applications from diverse groups, including women and minorities.
-Search committee chair and Director will be responsible for reviewing any advertisements to ensure appropriate language.
+Search committee chair and the School’s director will be responsible for reviewing any advertisements to ensure appropriate language.

-5) The School will participate in conferences and similar meetings such as the National Association of Black Journalists and UNITY to increase its recognition among potential minority administrators, faculty and staff candidates.
-The Director will monitor and facilitate School participation on an annual basis and will report to the full faculty.
+4) The School will participate in conferences and similar meetings to increase its recognition among potential minority administrators, faculty and staff candidates.
+The School’s director will monitor and facilitate School participation on an annual basis and will report to the full faculty.

-7) As with all new administrators, faculty and staff, new minority faculty will be assigned a mentor.
+6) As with all new administrators, faculty and staff, new minority faculty will be assigned a mentor.
 Mentors are encouraged to help the new administrators, faculty and staff member assimilate into the School and VCU communities.
-The director will assign mentors to new faculty.
+The School’s director will assign mentors to new faculty.

-8) In making committee assignments, the School will work to ensure that female and minority administrators, faculty and staff members are not overburdened with service expectations within the School.
-The director and Personnel Committee will maintain and review records on the amount and type of committee assignments as well as the depth and scope of other service responsibilities.
+7) In making committee assignments, the School will work to ensure that female and minority administrators, faculty and staff members are not overburdened with service expectations within the School.
+The School’s director will maintain and review records on the amount and type of committee assignments as well as the depth and scope of other service responsibilities.

-9) The School will foster collaborative faculty research that includes female and minority faculty.
-The director will review annual reports and make note of collaborative efforts in annual administrators, faculty and staff reviews.
+8) The School will foster collaborative faculty research that includes female and minority faculty.
+The School’s director will review annual reports and make note of collaborative efforts in annual administrators, faculty and staff reviews.

 Goal 5: Maintain a student body reflective of the diversity in college bound students in the Commonwealth of Virginia by ensuring a climate that offers access, opportunity and support for the success of all students

-5) The School will mail, on an annual basis, materials about the undergraduate program to high school journalism teachers who participate in School-sponsored workshops.
+1) The School (upon request) will mail, materials about the undergraduate program to high school and community college mass communications teachers.
 The information will include a statement of the School’s diversity goals.
-The School will assemble information each year for coordinators of VHSL and UJW programs and other similar programs.

-8) The School will form relationships with professional and academic organizations, programs and/or conferences that promote diversity, as a means of providing additional ways for students to learn about diversity, as well as to network with professionals from diverse backgrounds and perspectives.
-Director will review data from faculty annual reports to determine the appropriate level of the School participation.
+3) The School will form relationships with professional and academic organizations, programs and/or conferences that promote diversity, as a means of providing additional ways for students to learn about diversity, as well as to network with professionals from diverse backgrounds and perspectives.
+The School’s director will review data from faculty annual reports to determine the appropriate level of the School’s participation.

-Goal 6: Strengthen the capacity of university and community partners to engage in mutually beneficial outreach and/or partnership activities and/or events that respect and demonstrate diversity, and include groups with diverse backgrounds
+Goal 6: Strengthen the capacity of the Robertson School, VCU, and the greater community to engage in mutually beneficial outreach and/or partnership activities and/or events that respect and demonstrate diversity, and include groups with diverse backgrounds.

 2) The School will encourage and support attendance at the conventions of professional organizations, especially those serving people of color.
-For example, faculty members and students might apply to participate in the operation that provides daily news coverage of the convention; or the School might buy an advertisement in the convention program or have an information booth at the convention.
+For example, the School might buy an advertisement in the convention program or have an information booth at the convention.
 The faculty annual report form will ask each administrator, faculty and staff member to include this content for the director.

 3) The School will support a variety of initiatives and groups that promote diversity.
-Those include having representatives from relevant professional organizations visit the School as guest speakers and in other capacities; involving these groups in the School’s internship fairs and related activities; and linking to these groups’ Web sites from the School’s Web site (and vice versa).
-The School will invite members of professional organizations to attend the School’s internship fair.
+Those include having representatives from relevant professional organizations visit the School as guest speakers and in other capacities.

-5) The School will encourage administrators, faculty, staff and students to engage in service and service-learning projects that expose students to diversity issues beyond their previous experience.
-These projects might involve creating advertising or public relations campaigns for nonprofit groups; helping such groups produce publications; and engaging in such community projects as the Carver-VCU Partnership and mentoring programs for area public schools.
-Advertising, public relations and journalism classes can work with community clients.
+4) The School will encourage administrators, faculty, staff and students to engage in service and service-learning projects that expose students to diversity issues beyond their previous experience.
+These projects might involve creating advertising or public relations campaigns for nonprofit groups, engaging in community projects, and mentoring programs for area public schools.
 The faculty annual report form will ask each faculty member to include this content for the School’s Director.
 (Service learning is also a component of Goal 7—Curriculum)

 Goal 7: Increase the amount of diversity content in the curriculum

-1) The faculty annual report form will ask each faculty member to include the content of course development that deals with diversity issues for the director.
+3) The faculty annual report form will ask each faculty member to include the content of course development that deals with diversity issues for the School’s director.
 Faculty will include a summary of the diversity content in their courses on the annual report form.

-2) Faculty will be encouraged to include diversity issues in their research.
+2) Faculty will be encouraged to include diversity issues in their scholarship (professional and traditional/research).
 The annual report form will ask each faculty member to include this content.

 3) Faculty will be encouraged to work in diverse collaborative research teams.
 The annual report form will ask each faculty member to include this content.

-4) Administrators, faculty and staff will be encouraged to bring attention to and advance the discussion of diversity issues in their work, whether it is of a professional or academic nature.
+4) Administrators and staff will be encouraged to bring attention to and advance the discussion of diversity issues in their work, whether it is of a professional or academic nature.
 The annual report form will ask each administrator, faculty and staff member to include this content.

 5) Administrators, faculty and staff will also report on the annual faculty report form any activities which bring attention to and advance the discussion of diversity issues as they relate to mass communications.